DanielBerge/dat250/assignment3/dat250-expass3.md

 ### My own

 My own function counts the number of items ordered in total, per customer.
+This is useful because it is now possible to see how many items the customer have bought.

 #### Mapfunction
 ```